racka98/Lenovo-Thinkpad-T450-T450s-Hackintosh-Guide-Opencore/README.md

 # Installation Guide

-**COMING SOON**
+## COMING SOON

 For the mean time follow the [Dortania Installation Guide](https://dortania.github.io/OpenCore-Install-Guide/installer-guide/) but replace the whole OC and BOOT folders in EFI with the ones in this repo.

+## Note:
-**Note: If you are installing Catalina or Mojave it is important that you disable Airportitlwm.kext in Kernel/Add/20 of Config.plist and enable itlwm.kext instead.
-Read Post Install #4.**
+## 1. If you are installing Catalina or Mojave it is important that you disable Airportitlwm.kext in Kernel/Add/20 of Config.plist and enable itlwm.kext instead.
+Read Post Install #4.
+## 2. For those having a black screen or frozen installer when booting the install USB, create the USB using macOS and not Linux or Windows.
+Details on that [here](https://github.com/racka98/Lenovo-Thinkpad-T450-T450s-Hackintosh-Guide-Opencore/issues/2#issuecomment-732408469)

 # Post Install
 Once you have verifed that your machine boots properly without any issues as described in the "What Works section", proceed to do the following